mapbox/DEPRECATED-dispatch/README.md

 ### Self-service example

 This will send a Slack direct message from your Dispatch bot and create a GitHub issue in your Dispatch repo for a user.
 If the user clicks yes it will close the GitHub issue.
-If the user clicks know it will trigger a PagerDuty incident.
+If the user clicks no it will trigger a PagerDuty incident.

 Replace `$SNS_ARN` and `$USER` with your SNS topic ARN and your GitHub and Slack usernames.